neelkarma/onecorebot/README.md

 ### NPM Scripts

-- `npm start` - Starts the bot.
+- `yarn start` - Starts the bot.
-- `npm run dev` - Starts the bot and restarts when a change to the source code is detected.
+- `yarn run dev` - Starts the bot and restarts when a change to the source code is detected.
-- `npm run format` - Formats the code with Prettier.
+- `yarn run format` - Formats the code with Prettier.
-- `npm run lint` - Uses ESLint to lint and fix code.
+- `yarn run lint` - Uses ESLint to lint and fix code.

 ### Additional Information

-- It's recommended to use a text editor that supports LSP or `tsserver` to reap the benefits of autocompletion and other useful features.
+- It's recommended to use a text editor or plugin that supports TypeScript to reap the benefits of autocompletion and other useful features.

 ## License